 RSVPs are useful for so many reasons.
 Yes, they let you know which of your guests will and won't be attending your wedding, but RSVP cards also help you give an accurate meal count to your vendors, enable you to create table assignments, and can even tell you where guests are staying and which peripheral wedding events they'll be attending.
-Which means not receiving all your RSVP cards can cause a huge headache.
+This means not receiving all your RSVP cards can cause a huge headache.
 Here's how our experts recommend you politely remind guests to RSVP and get them to stick that card in the mail.

 Time Your Reminders Right